English

 Athens recovers: Battle of Syme

 Following the destruction of the Sicilian Expedition, Lacedaemon encouraged the revolt of Athens's tributary allies, and indeed, much of Ionia rose in revolt against Athens.
 The Syracusans sent their fleet to the Peloponnesians, and the Persians decided to support the Spartans with money and ships.
 Revolt and faction threatened in Athens itself.
 The Athenians managed to survive for several reasons.
 First, their foes were lacking in initiative.
 Corinth and Syracuse were slow to bring their fleets into the Aegean, and Sparta's other allies were also slow to furnish troops or ships.
 The Ionian states that rebelled expected protection, and many rejoined the Athenian side.
 The Persians were slow to furnish promised funds and ships, frustrating battle plans.
 At the start of the war, the Athenians had prudently put aside some money and 100 ships that were to be used only as a last resort.
-In 411 BC this fleet engaged the Spartans at the Battle of Syme.
+In 411 BCE this fleet engaged the Spartans at the Battle of Syme.
 The fleet appointed Alcibiades their leader, and continued the war in Athens's name.
 Their opposition led to the reinstitution of a democratic government in Athens within two years.

 Battle of Cyzicus